Weekly Report (Apr-17)

 Yearn Finance, & Hundred Finance exploit.
 Canon, Adidas, and Mastercard web3 initiatives.

 Playing the video that you've selected below in an iframe

-- Beanstalk Farms weathered through a $182 million loss from a governance flaw.
+Beanstalk Farms lost $182 million from a governance flaw.
 Emirates to fly into NFT space.

 People all over the world are preparing for the metaverse, the virtual realm where digital and physical reality collide.
 The emergence of NFTs and decentralised technologies demonstrates how previously insurmountable barriers can be overcome.
 With the total value of all NFT transactions globally exceeding $17 billion in 2021, up from $82.5 million in 2020, the expansion of various NFT industries has grown to be more diverse, ranging from sectors such as music, fashion, arts, sports, and gaming, as well as a plethora of other areas of interest that have far eclipsed the cryptocurrency industry.

 During the minting process, attackers exploited a price manipulation vulnerability in Elephant Money’s stable-coin TRUNK, resulting in a flash loan attack that allegedly resulted in the loss of nearly 30 billion ELEPHANT tokens worth $22.2 million.
 Since the incident, the hijacked assets have been routed to a number of accounts before being bridged to Ethereum or sent to Tornado Cash.